Editorial Policies

 Each author listed in work submitted to Organelle is expected to have contributed substantially to the work in any of the following areas:

-Individuals who have participated in the making of the work, but who do not meet this criteria for authorship can be listed in the “Acknowledgments” section of the literature.
+Individuals who have participated in the making of the work, but do not meet these criteria for authorship can be listed in the “Acknowledgments” section of the literature.

 Prior to submitting to Organelle each listed author must: